Enterprise Data Visualization Design System

 Reflection

 This project reinforced the importance of rigorous user research and systems thinking in complex enterprise environments.
-The biggest wins came from deeply understanding user workflows before proposing solutions — observing how people actually worked, not just how they said they worked.
+The biggest wins came from deeply understanding user workflows before proposing solutions: observing how people actually worked, not just how they said they worked.

 What worked well: Conducting formal contextual inquiry with structured protocols paid dividends throughout the project.
 Watching users navigate their existing workflows in real time surfaced pain points and workarounds that wouldn’t have emerged in traditional interviews.
-The persona artifacts became invaluable alignment tools — every design decision could be traced back to specific user needs we’d documented.

-Building a comprehensive design system — rather than just designing screens — was equally impactful.
+The persona artifacts became invaluable alignment tools.
+Every design decision could be traced back to specific user needs we’d documented.
+Building a comprehensive design system (rather than just designing screens) was equally impactful.
 It not only solved immediate interface challenges but established a foundation for long-term UX and engineering efficiency across multiple products.
-The consistency accelerated development and reduced cognitive load for users navigating different parts of the platform.

 What I’d do differently: Bring data engineering into the design process earlier.
 Some of our most elegant UI solutions hit constraints in the data pipeline that could have been identified sooner with closer collaboration.
-I’d also invest more time in quantitative baseline metrics before launch — while we gathered strong qualitative evidence of improvement, having hard numbers on task completion time and error rates from the legacy system would have made the impact story even more compelling.
+I’d also invest more time in quantitative baseline metrics before launch.
+While we gathered strong qualitative evidence of improvement, having hard numbers on task completion time and error rates from the legacy system would have made the impact story even more compelling.